turbo-eth/template-web3-app/README.md

 - Radix – Primitives like modal, popover, etc. to build a stellar user experience
 - Framer Motion – Motion library for React to animate components with ease
 - Lucide – Beautifully simple, pixel-perfect icons

+The [ui.shadcn.com](https://ui.shadcn.com) components are included in the `/components/shared/ui` folder.

 # 🏗️ Setup
 The TurboETH build system currently supports several Web3 integrations: